civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 ## Beyond the Operating System: The Linux Ecosystem

-Linux has inspired a broader ecosystem of tools and practices that support digital sovereignty:
+Linux has inspired a broader ecosystem of tools and practices that support digital self-determination:

 - **Container technologies** like Docker and Kubernetes (themselves Linux-based) enable flexible, portable deployments
 - **Configuration management** tools allow systematic administration of multiple systems